-The majority of family holidays are quite naturally focused around the beach and associated water activities, however, family excursions are always favoured to add interest and fun to the family holiday.
-The Murcia area has an extensive choice to offer all families, accommodating the different interests of different ages.
-Here you will find a list of the most popular activities offered in the area:
+Most family holidays are quite naturally focused on the beach and associated water activities.
+However, family excursions can also add interest and fun to the family holiday, and the Murcia area has an extensive choice on offer for all families, accommodating varied interests and different ages.

-- Where: Espinardo, 10 minutes north of Murcia city.
+- Where: Espinardo, 10 minutes north of Murcia city

-- When: April to September, 10am to 7pm.
+- When: April to September, 10am to 7pm

 The adventure park has various areas hosting different activities that cater for the whole family.

 Here you will find two kilometres of suspended multi-adventure networks of varying difficulties, some up to 11 metres high in the treetops, with a myriad of challenges to overcome, such as the giant zip line.

 In another area, a 300 square metre “ice” rink has been installed with capacity for over 60 people, and suitable for all ages.
 The rink comprises an artificial material that has the look and feel of ice, allowing it to remain open all year.

 A state-of-the-art laser paint-ball course has been set up where opposing forces fire harmless lasers instead of hard paint-balls that can cause injury and require bulky safety masks.
 The trained monitors read-off the results of the “battle”, which is recorded on each individual’s equipment.

 Tentegorra also has one of the largest natural labyrinths in Europe, where you can choose one of 12 entrances that will determine the difficulty of finding the exit.

 Also on offer are: